Christianity isn’t just lived. It’s celebrated.

-Liturgy is simply “the work of God,” that is, fulfilling the duties of praise and worship we owe to God as His creatures.
-The liturgy is the work of divine worship the Church offers to God every hour of every day, the greatest of which is the Holy Sacrifice of the Mass, followed by the Divine Office (or the Liturgy of the Hours).
+Liturgy is “the work of God,” that is, it fulfills the duties of praise and worship which we owe to God as His creatures.
+The liturgy is the work of divine worship the offered to God by the Church every hour of every day, the greatest of which is the Holy Sacrifice of the Mass, followed by the Divine Office (also known as the Liturgy of the Hours).

-The liturgical calendar puts the universal Church, spread across the world, all on the same page so we can celebrate and worship God in unison as the one Body of Christ.
-It also places heaven and earth on the same clock, so to speak; it unites heaven (our eternal home) with earth (where we’re now pilgrims and wayfarers).
-As we celebrate a feast day here on earth, be assured that the angels and saints in heaven are doing the same in tandem with us, only in a far more excellent way.
+The liturgical calendar puts the universal Church—which has been established all over the world—on the same page so that we can celebrate and worship God in unison as the one Body of Christ.
+It also places heaven and earth on the same clock, so to speak; it unites heaven (our eternal home) with earth (our pilgrimage journey).
+As we celebrate a feast day here on earth, be assured that the angels and saints in heaven are doing the same in tandem with us, but in a far more excellent way.

 The Benefit of Living Liturgically

-If we want to know how to honor and worship God well today, in union with the Body of Christ in heaven and on earth at this moment, we can turn to the liturgical calendar.
+If we want to know how to properly honor and worship God today, in union with the Body of Christ in heaven and on earth, we can turn to the liturgical calendar.

 What mystery of the Christian faith is heaven and earth celebrating today?